 Table 3: Broad Prompt Mistype Detection Results

-Figure 4.1 and Tables 1 and 2 summarise the results across all four protocols.
+Figure 1 and Tables 1 and 2 summarise the results across all four protocols.
 Out of 120 benchmark-related errors, only 33 were detected, resulting in a total PP Score of 28%.
 Accuracy varied significantly by protocol.
 OSPF achieved the highest PP Score of 57%, followed by AAA at 40%, while RIP and especially EIGRP performed poorly, with scores of 10% and 3% respectively.
-By contrast, Mistype errors were detected resulting in a total PP Score of 75%.
+By contrast, Mistype errors were detected resulting in a total PP Score of 75% as shown in Table 3.
 For the latter, the accuracy varied with EIGRP, OSPF and RIP all having PP Scores of 80% while AAA scored a PP Score of 60%.
 This indicated that GPT was more reliable at identifying basic syntactic mistakes than at enforcing benchmark compliance.